-The Library provides the learning resources and ancillary services in support of the college's academic programs.
+The Library provides the learning resources and ancillary services in support of the college's academic programs at all sites.
 Secondary emphasis is placed on providing materials and services to citizens in the college's service area.

-The Library and its Media Center make available to students, faculty, staff, and community members a wide variety of multimedia materials and services for educational purposes, research and reference interests, career studies, personal enrichment, and recreational reading.
+Now operating from its new state-of-the-art facility with 55,000 square feet covering three floors, the Library and its Media Center make available to students, faculty, staff, and community members a wide variety of multimedia materials and services for educational purposes, research and reference interests, career studies, personal enrichment, and recreational reading.
+In addition to vastly increased material holdings and seating there are conference rooms, computer labs, faculty reading rooms, group study rooms, a distance education/ITV instruction lab, and a multi-media development area.

 The Library and Media Center have a fully automated public access catalog and numerous databases for information retrieval.
-All electronic databases are accessed through the Internet and are available to registered students, staff, and community users off campus as well as on campus.
+All electronic databases are accessed through the Internet and are available to registered students, staff, and community users off campus as well as on-campus.

-Materials are available in a variety of formats: books, periodicals, videotapes, audiotapes, microfiche, CD-ROMs, electronic books (e-books), and the Internet.
+Materials are available in a variety of formats: books, periodicals, videotapes, audiotapes, DVD, microfiche, CD-ROMs, electronic books (eBooks), and the Internet.
 In addition to traditional reference and reader's advisory services, the Library also offers bibliographic instruction, interlibrary loan, in-house use of audio and video equipment, word-processing capabilities, and equipment for the visually impaired.
-Reciprocal borrowing agreements with other area libraries both academic and public - allow for enhanced access to other resources.
-For more information, call 423/323-3191, Ext.
-3429.
+Reciprocal borrowing agreements with other area libraries - both academic and public - allow for enhanced access to other resources.
+For more information, call (423) 323-3191, Ext.
+3429 or (423) 354-2429.

-Office of Minority Recruitment, Enrollment, and Retention
+Office of Minority Retention

-The Office of Minority Recruitment, Enrollment and Retention is responsible for recruiting and improving the retention, progression and graduation of minority students.
+The Office of Minority Retention is responsible for improving the retention, progression and graduation of minority students.
 Northeast State continues to create an environment that allows for the full development and potential of every student who comes to the institution.
 The office gives particular attention to the minority student at the college, attempting to provide a bridge that increases the likelihood of student success.
 Services of the office include academic advising, counseling, career planning, financial aid information and mentoring for minority students.
-For more information, call 323-3191.
+For more information, call 354-3191.